Turku Trojans

 Turku Trojans is one of the oldest American football teams in Finland, established in 1982.
-Turku Trojans have played in the Maple League Vaahteraliiga (highest level) in Finland operated by American Football Association of Finland.
+Turku Trojans in 2024 play in Division 2 (Tier 3).
+The Trojans previously have played in the Maple League Vaahteraliiga (highest level) in Finland operated by American Football Association of Finland.
 Finnish champions in 2003.
 Maple Bowl championship game appearances in 1984, 1987, 1992, 1993, 1994, 1998, 1999, 2002, 2004 and 2014.
 Third place in 1991, 1997, 2000 and 2001.
 After the 2012 season the Trojans decided to voluntarily drop one level down and play the next season in 1st division (2nd tier league below Maple League).
 In 2013, the Trojans won all the regular season games, the semifinal game and the Spaghetti Bowl.
 After a perfect season the Trojans was granted a Maple League Vaahteraliiga license and this season (2014) the team will play again in the highest level.
+Former Trojans head coach in 1993-94 Ken Meyer is the most accomplished Trojans alumni having coached many years in the NFL and top college level in USA before coming to Finland.
+Meyer also led the Finland national American football team to win the European championship in the 1990's.